Sovereign Wealth Enterprise (SWE)

 1. Why do Sovereign Wealth Funds (SWF) create Sovereign Wealth Enterprises (SWE)?

-A: There are a variety of different reasons.
+A: There are a variety of different reasons on why an institutional investor may form a sovereign wealth enterprise.
 One is for flexibility.
-A sovereign wealth fund could have a strict investment mandate in place; however, the sovereign wealth enterprise may operate with its own rules.
+A sovereign wealth fund could have a strict investment mandate in place; however, the sovereign wealth enterprise may operate with its own set of parameters and rules.
 For instance, many public pension funds in the United States are unable to short stocks.
-To get around this, they can hire an external manager to manage a portfolio that could have a long-short strategy.
+To get around this, the institutional investor can hire an external manager to manage a portfolio that could have a long-short strategy.

-A second reason could be transparency.
-If a sovereign wealth fund has hundreds of sovereign wealth enterprises, it is harder to track their holdings and activities.
+Another key reason could be operational transparency.
+If a sovereign wealth fund has hundreds of sovereign wealth enterprises, it is harder to track their holdings, activities and tactics.
+Other reasons could be tax-related.
 Last, is to avoid being categorized as a sovereign wealth fund and avoid the public spotlight.

 2. How large are Sovereign Wealth Enterprises (SWE)?

-A: We are not certain of the aggregate asset size of sovereign wealth enterprises but they cannot be larger than the total size of sovereign wealth funds since they are merely a component of some sovereign wealth funds.
+A: We are not certain of the aggregate asset size of sovereign wealth enterprises.
+SWEs cannot be larger than the total size of sovereign wealth funds since they are merely a component of some sovereign wealth funds.

 3. Is a State-Owned Enterprise (SOE) the same as a Sovereign Wealth Enterprise (SWE)?